Nivalyx/osu-wiki/wiki/Guides/Common_modding_mistakes/id.md

 The points introduced below are formatted such that an example of poor modding is shown above, and an explanation as to why it is a mistake below.

-While the examples shown imply an [osu!](/wiki/Game_mode/osu!)-specific mapping context, they may also be applied to other [game modes](/wiki/Game_mode).

-Walaupun rangkaian contoh berikut ditulis dengan mengasumsikan, contoh-contoh ini juga dapat diterapkan pada [mode permainan](/wiki/Game_mode) lainnya.
+Walaupun rangkaian contoh berikut ditulis dengan konteks yang spesifik untuk mode permainan [osu!](/wiki/Game_mode/osu!), contoh-contoh ini juga dapat diterapkan pada [mode permainan](/wiki/Game_mode) lainnya.

 ---